 Another important aspect to be considered when planning your relocation is the accessibility of the departure port and the destination port.
 Air freight shipments are delivered to the nearest international airport which tends to be more inland and easily reachable.
 Shipping by ocean means getting your cargo to a loading warehouse close to the port of origin.

 Some of the main departure ports in the US include Los Angeles, Miami, Houston, Savannah and New York.

 Pros of Ocean Freight Vs Air Freight

 The cost of ocean freight is much more affordable than air freight.
 If you have a budget, ocean freight will be your natural choice.
 When comparing air freight vs sea freight cost, ocean freight ends up being a fraction of the price of air freight.
 In general, air freight is used when employers will pay for it or there is an absolute deadline such as a show or event.

 We offer two different types of container services for ocean freight that can influence the overall choice.
 We offer both consolidated and personal container service.
 With consolidated, goods are loaded into containers with other customers which splits the price even further.
 This is a great value because you only pay for the space you take up.
 Alternatively, we offer exclusive containers which is a good middle ground between air freight.
 These shipments have a tighter timeline and are priced right in the middle.

 As you can see, there are many factors to consider when selecting which type of international shipping service to use when moving cargo overseas.

 Working with an Air Freight and Ocean Freight Shipper

 Choosing the right service is imperative in order to procure the best economical quote for your preferred method of shipping.
 Schumacher Cargo with its expert team brings a great deal of shipping and overseas moving experience.

-Visit our website to request a free air freight or ocean freight quote or give us a call at 800-599-0190 for more information.
+Use our Quote Form to request a free air freight or ocean freight quote or give us a call at 800-599-0190 for more information.